mertusta1996/Csharp-3D-Viewer/README.md

 ![](./Screenshots/Gif1.gif)

-* There are some screenshots for 3D models in the "../Screenshots/" path.
+* There are some screenshots for 3D models in the "Examples" folder.

 ![til](./Screenshots/Screenshot1.png)